 Does That Make Me Strong?

 Maybe, but I don’t often feel it.
-I keep thinking about people’s characterization of me as strong, and I have realized I am strong enough.
+I keep thinking about people’s characterization of me having strength in recovery, and I have realized I am strong enough.

 I am strong enough to know I am still susceptible to the dark thoughts and unhealthy behaviors that took over my life years ago.

 Perhaps the most important lesson of recovery is that it takes work.
 Having successfully battled an eating disorder doesn’t mean I will never feel the desire to control my life through restricting and compulsive exercise.
 However, it means that when those thoughts pop into my mind, I can quiet them.

 Enough Strength in Recovery

 I can decide to push aside the sometimes-overwhelming desire to diet.
 And if I do start to restrict, I can redirect.
 I can defy that voice and choose to eat the meals and snacks my body needs to thrive.

 I have enough strength in recovery to reach out to close friends when I feel tempted to withdraw.
 The more I fell into an eating disorder, the more isolated I became.
 And the more isolated I became, the more space and attention I gave the thoughts that fueled unhealthy behaviors.

 I know I’m not alone in that experience.
 Conversations I have had with other people who have struggled reveal a universal experience.
 Isolation fuels unhealthy thoughts.

 A huge factor of recovery for me was connecting with people again.